Cancelling a fulfillment order

 In Digital River coordinated fulfillments, learn how to cancel fulfillment of physical products

-Before you activate a cancellation option in your UI, check that the relevant
+Before you activate a cancellation option in your UI, check that the relevant items[]

-in the fulfillment order are either pending
+in the are either pending

 or backordered